-Through its Civil Protection and Humanitarian aid Operations department (ECHO), the European Union helps millions of victims of conflict and disasters every year.
+Through its Civil Protection and Humanitarian Aid Operations department, the European Union helps millions of victims of conflict and disasters every year.
 With headquarters in Brussels and a global network of field offices, the EU provides assistance to the most vulnerable people on the basis of humanitarian needs.

-When speaking to the media on EU-funded projects, partner should aim to acknowledge the partnership with the EU and its funding.
+When speaking to the media on EU-funded projects, the Partner should aim at acknowledging the partnership with the European Union and explain the tangible results achieved thanks to EU funding.

 Partners should generally:

-- provide information to the journalists about who contact at ECHO (nearest field office or Regional Information Officer) for further details.
+- provide information to the journalists about who to contact at ECHO (nearest ECHO field office or Regional Information Officer) for further details.

-Media visits to EU-funded project are eligible for funding under the visibility budget of projects.
-Partners must in these cases liaise with ECHO in advance for joint planning to maximise the impact.
+MMedia visits to EU-funded projects are eligible for funding under the visibility budget of projects.
+Partners must, in such cases, liaise with ECHO in advance for joint planning to maximise the impact.